yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Bank       |          |          |          |          |    1000oz|    1000oz|
 |Borrower   |          |          |    1000oz|    1000oz|          |          |

-When Borrower spends just 1oz to Merchant, using the money substitute, Merchant's asset account is increased by 1oz and Borrower's decreased by 1oz.
+When Borrower trades 1oz (from his asset account) for a car, his asset account is decreased by 1oz and Merchant's is increased by 1oz.
 Note that Borrower now owes Bank 1oz, as anticipated by the loan agreement.

 |           |savings   |money     |asset     |liability |credit    |debt      |
 |-----------|----------|----------|----------|----------|----------|----------|